hypertrace/hypertrace-alert-engine/README.md

 - Get an alert whenever there is a sudden spike in errors/ increase in error rate for my service.

 ## Design
 Currently, we support setting up the rules via a config or via deployment.
 However, in the UI, we will have a way to list the alert rules and notification configuration.
 If we closely look at the alerting service, we see that it is simply an anomaly condition from a baseline for a particular metric.
-So at a high level we need a **metric anomaly definition** (alert rule) which consists of metric selection and baseline calculation.
-Once we have designed our alert rule, we would need a **anomaly evaluation engine** over a metric (alert rule evaluation engine) and an **alert notification engine** (notification sender) to send the notification.
+So to meet the requirements, we have a **metric anomaly definition** (alert rule) which consists of metric selection and baseline calculation steps.
+Then we have an **anomaly evaluation engine** which evaluates this rule over a metric (alert rule evaluation engine) and an **alert notification engine** (notification sender) to send the notifications for alerting.

 ### Alert rule description
 Below is a sample alert rule.